AUT-DSP/DSP-Winter2021-MATLAB/HW3/README.md

 # Introduction
 Hi everyone.

-HW2 Consists of 6 Questions:
+HW3 Consists of 4 Questions:
-- Q1,Q2 : Chapter 4 (Sampling,Reconstruction)
+- Q1,Q2 : Chapter 7 (FIR and IIR Filter Designing)
-- Q3,Q4,Q5 : Chapter 5
-- Q6 : Chapter 6
+- Q3,Q4 : Chapter 8 (DFT , DFS)

 Q1,Q2 Tests Your Abilities in Following Content:
-- Sampling
-- Reconstruction
-- DownSampling
-- UpSampling
-- Aliasing
+- Designing FIR and IIR filters

 Please **Read Submission** and Do all Theoretical and Coding Parts of Exercises and Publish your Work just like The **MATLAB HW-Template** given as Follows and Upload it in [Courses](https://courses.aut.ac.ir/)